 Why Cells Divide?

-Cell division produces new cells which grow and form a cluster of similar cells to form tissues and organs.
+The cells divide to produce new cells.
+The new cells are produced for: i.
+Growth: Cell division produces new cells which grow and form a cluster of similar cells to form tissues and organs.
 This is essential for the growth of an organism.

-In case of injuries or normal wear and tear of tissues, cells divide and new cells fill up the broken cut ends to heal wounds.
+ii.
+Replacement of Dead Cells: The existing cells in our body are destroyed regularly.
+These cells should be replaced by the new cells for the normal functioning of the body.
+Cell division helps in the replacement of dead cells. iii.
+Repair of Tissues: In case of injuries or normal wear and tear of tissues, cells divide and new cells fill up the broken cut ends to heal wounds.
 Thus, cell division is essential for the repair of the tissues.

-New cells arise from pre-existing cells.
+iv.
+Reproduction: New cells arise from pre-existing cells.
 The sex cells (sperms and eggs) are formed because of cell division (meiosis).
 These sex cells form zygote after fertilization.
-Thus, cell division is essential for reproduction.

 Types of Cell Division:

-The cell division includes two events nuclear division or karyokinesis leading to division of parent nucleus into daughter nuclei; followed by the division of cytoplasm or cytokinesis leading to the division of the parent cell into daughter cells.
+Two types of cell division occur in organisms mitosis and meiosis.
+Mitosis occurs in somatic cells (as well as reproductive cells such as in spermatogonia and oogonia before entering meiotic cycle) leading to growth and development.
+Meiosis occurs in reproductive cells leading to gamete formation.
+Karyokinesis and Cytokinesis: The cell division includes two events nuclear division or karyokinesis leading to division of parent nucleus into daughter nuclei; followed by the division of cytoplasm or cytokinesis leading to the division of the parent cell into daughter cells.